Bill Weld Launches Exploratory Committee To Challenge Donald Trump For Republican Nomination In 2020

 Who Is Bill Weld?

-Weld, 73, is a businessman and politician who served as Governor of Massachusetts, as a Republican, between 1991 and 1997.
+Weld, 73, is a businessman and politician who served as governor of Massachusetts, as a Republican, between 1991 and 1997.

 Former Massachusetts Gov. Bill Weld takes step toward Trump primary challenge https://t.co/rpVci7oX1j pic.twitter.com/9uC4Eu27u0